Information About Fraudulent Emails and Phone Calls Referencing Baker McKenzie

 - Delete (permanently) the message from your email account

-If you have questions about the security of your computer or suspect the security of your computer has been compromised, we recommend you contact your IT support team, computer manufacturer or your Internet service provider.
+If you have questions about the security of your computer or suspect the security of your computer has been compromised, we recommend you contact your IT support team, computer manufacturer or Internet service provider.